-At a minimum, prior to excavation activities at the site, the contractor should develop a safety plan to address possible worker exposure to contaminants of concern from soil and/or groundwater (if groundwater is suspect to be impacted such as by contact with contaminated soil) at the site.
-The safety plan should be implemented consistent with OSHA regulations (29 CFR 1910 and 1926), state, and local regulations.
+At a minimum, prior to excavation activities at the site, the contractor and/or personnel conducting the work should develop a safety plan to address possible worker exposure to contaminants of concern from soil and/or groundwater (if groundwater is suspect to be impacted such as by contact with contaminated soil) at the site.
+The safety plan should be implemented consistent with

+OSHA regulations (29 CFR 1910 and 1926), state, and local regulations.
+The ECIA and the City of Stanwood accept no responsibility for the Contractor's OSHA obligations.